Preface

 A Personal Note

 A second edition of this book was considered but time moves on, and new ideas emerge.
-The publisher of the first (and only) edition has agreed to the inclusion of passages of the original Creating Organizational Advantage text in this book.
+The publisher of the first (and only) edition has agreed to the inclusion of passages of the original ‘Creating Organizational Advantage’ text in Ten Years.
 Many of the ideas are the same, just updated.
 And more potent.

 My teaching expertise lies exclusively in post-experience education, including MBA, MSc and Executive Development Programmes.
-My consultancy practice facilitates business education programmes, courses, seminars, workshops etc., on subject domains relating to international business, global strategic management, innovation, marketing and branding.
+My consultancy practice facilitates business education programmes, courses, seminars, workshops, etc., on subject domains relating to international business, global strategic management, innovation, marketing and branding.

 Royal Philips International began many corporate restructuring initiatives in the early 1990s following a difficult period addressing intense competition and emerging technologies.
 But there were also potential opportunities for the company beyond technology, its traditional focus, especially in the emerging markets of Central and Eastern Europe and Southeast Asia.
 While Philips had the physical infrastructure in the regions, it needed to develop organizational capabilities and competencies to realise the potential of these multiple markets.
 I worked closely with my great friend Carlos Casali, a Philips executive, designing and delivering business education programmes in these emerging economies from the early 1990s onwards.

-Please click/tap your browser ‘Back’ button to return to the location navigated from.
+Please click/tap your browser ‘Back’ button to return to the location you navigated from.
 Alternatively, click/tap the ‘The Long March of Globalization’ graphic below to navigate to the Ten Years… The Book page.